jstamatelos/sampleCRUDApplication/README.md

-# Sample CRUD Application that will manage a Read Dead Redemption Online Posse
+# Sample CRUD Application that will manage a Red Dead Redemption Online Posse

 Steps to run:
 1. Clone down the application